andxyz/imdbam/README.md

 ![](http://cl.ly/image/0h0r3y2C2D2T/Image%202015-11-15%20at%205.08.58%20PM.png)

-A chrome/safari extension that takes IMDB to new frontiers
+A chrome extension (one day safari) that takes IMDB to new frontiers

 ```text
 Did you think Matt Damon in Titanic?